Questions To Ask Before Joining An Improv Project

 Challenge yourself to improvise in a new way

-As improvisers, we are well aware that there are many different approaches to this wonderfully open artform.
+• As improvisers, we are well aware that there are many different approaches to this wonderfully open art form.
 Probably as many as there are people who improvise.
-Playing on a team or in a show that requires you to improvise in a new way can reignite your creativity, and can expand your skillset.
-Enter into this project with an open mind and I guarantee you will grow.
-And who knows your point of view may also inform the people you are working with.
+Playing on a team or in a show that requires you to improvise in a new way can reignite your creativity and expand your skill set.
+Enter this project with an open mind, and I guarantee you will grow.
+And who knows, your point of view may also inform the people you are working with.

 Find your artistic wheelhouse